My Video Gear

 Also handy for doing a DIY slider video with the camera: put it on a piece of cloth on a table, and then pull the cloth by its edge to move the camera slowly and smoothly across the table.

 Having recorded many interviews in the past with cassette tape recorders, I can't tell you how crazy I am about these digital recorders!
 You can record continuous, great-quality audio for hours.
-I attach them to the lav mics that my interviewees wear on-camera, and it improves the quality of the audio in my videos tremendously.
+I attach it to the lav mic that my interviewee wears on-camera, and it improves the quality of the audio in my videos tremendously.